30th Anniversary Vimy Award Laureate

 The Vimy Gala is a black-tie cocktail and dinner held annually since 1991 in Ottawa to honour Canada’s fallen heroes in the context of the Remembrance Day activities held across the country.
 The Gala brings together active and retired members of the Canadian Armed Forces alongside future officers currently enrolled at the Royal Military Colleges, as well as industry and government leaders and international guests of honour.
-This year, on account of the pandemic, the event will be restricted to only 50 guests, as opposed to the regular scale of 450+ participants.
 It will be an evening to remember and to reflect upon the sacrifices many have made for our nation and for the sake of building a more just and prosperous world.
 It is also a celebration of Canada and men and women who serve.

 CDA INSTITUTE PARTNERS

 Dr. James Boutilier

 Honorary Navy Captain, the Honourable Hugh D. Segal

 Honorary Colonel Blake Goldring